PhilippeMorier/philippemorier.github.io/collections/_flash_cards/rxjs.md

 > Think of RxJS as Lodash for events.

+> Not really according to [RXJS Evolved | Paul Taylor | Reactive 2015](https://youtu.be/QhjALubBQPg?t=1699)
+1. Lodash works on array, which aren't functions.
+2. Better comparison would be the `IEnumerable` type in C#.
+They are factories for iterator.
+I.e. you can always go back and re-enumarate over them.
+3. In lodash, if you use a `map` and a `filter` you create for each of them a new array.
+In Rx we are passing events/values from one operator to the next since it is a pipeline.

 ReactiveX combines the Observer pattern with the Iterator pattern and functional programming with collections to fill the need for an ideal way of managing sequences of events.

 * [RxJs](https://rxjs-dev.firebaseapp.com/guide/overview)
 * [reactive.how](https://reactive.how/)